 A study of the interaction between business organization and government.
 The course deals in particular with the problems of regulation, control, and promotion of business enterprise.
-The New Deal and war policies are studied.

 430. AMERICAN POLITICAL PARTIES.

 The rise and growth of the party system in the United States.
 A study of typical political campaigns, elections, and major issues.